warrenshea/notes/dev.es6-foreveryone!.online-course.md

     ```javascript
     fetch('API URL').then(response => {
-      return response.json(); //this returns a promise, hench the next line
+      return response.json(); //this returns a promise, hence the next line
     }).then(response => {
       console.log(response);
     }).catch(err => {